Konamiman/Nextor/README.md

 Run the `compile.bat` script in the `source\command\command` folder.
 The file will be generated in the `bin\tools` folder.

 At this time there's no specific script (other than the original makefile) for building the original MSX-DOS command line tools.

+### No Windows?

+If your machine doesn't run Windows you can still build Nextor by using Xesco's [Nextor builder](https://github.com/xesco/NextorBuilder).